terser/terser/README.md

 ## Output options

-The code generator tries to output shortest code possible by default.
-In case you want beautified output, pass `--beautify` (`-b`).
+The code generator tries to output shortest code possible.
 Optionally you can pass additional arguments that control the code output:

 - `ascii_only` (default `false`) -- escape Unicode characters in strings and regexps (affects directives with non-ascii characters becoming invalid)

-- `beautify` (default `true`) -- whether to actually beautify the output.
-  Passing `-b` will set this to true, but you might need to pass `-b` even when you want to generate minified code, in order to specify additional arguments, so you can use `-b beautify=false` to override it.

 - `braces` (default `false`) -- always insert braces in `if`, `for`, `do`, `while` or `with` statements, even if their body is a single